Used Car: What to Avoid When Buying a Used Car?

 Pitfalls You Should Avoid to Get an Outstanding Used Car

 Here are the most common pitfalls that you must avoid if you want to get a remarkable used car:

-- Research: Do not go to purchase a used car without researching through the automotive classifieds of the local newspapers and through the listings of the online used car websites such as Cars.com and CarsDirect.
-By doing so, you will be able to decide on which cars to buy.
+- Research: Do not go to purchase a used car without researching through the automotive classifieds of the local newspapers and the listings of the online used car websites such as Cars.com and CarsDirect.
+By doing so, you will be able to decide which cars to buy.

 - VIN: Do not buy a used car without verifying its VIN.
 VIN stands for the Vehicle Identification Number and it is crucial for getting a detailed history report on the used car.
 Make sure that all the VIN plates are matched.
 Using the VIN you can avoid flooded, wrecked, stolen, or the used cars that have undergone major repair work such as engine overhauls and transmission rebuilds.
 It will be a high risk if you buy a used car without first verifying what you are buying by running a history report.
 You can get that report from CARFAX or AutoCheck using the VIN.

-- Odometer: Do not buy the used car without verifying that the readout of the odometer is true.
+- Odometer: Do not buy the used car with out verifying that the readout of the odometer is true.
 You can bring along a certified mechanic to check it for you.
 If the readout is not true, that means that the odometer has been rolled back and you are about to get ripped off.

-- Condition and age: Avoid buying a used vehicle that is in a poor condition.
+- Condition and age: Avoid buying a used vehicle that is in poor condition.
 The newer the used vehicle, the better the condition.
 Besides, if you buy a used car that is between 1 to 3 years old, it will still be under the manufacturer's warranty.
-Used cars that are sold by the rental companies can be a good solution.
+Used cars that are sold by rental companies can be a good solution.

 - Service and maintenance records: Do not buy a used car without its respective service and maintenance records.